rsm-hcd/docker-dotnet-example/README.md

 -----------------------------------------|-----------------------------------------------
-`./sdk`                                  | Displays help describing commands and examples `./sdk clean`                            | Removes project related images and kills all containers based on those images `./sdk clean-migration [migration-name]` | Create new dotnet entity framework migration `./sdk delete-migration`                 | Removes most recent entity framework migration `./sdk dotnet-build`                     | Build the dotnet solution from the root of the project `./sdk dotnet-restore`                   | Restore the dotnet solution from the root of the project `./sdk info`                             | Shows build details (ie. user, versions) `./sdk open`                             | Open the application root path in your system default web browser
+`./sdk`                                  | Displays help describing commands and examples `./sdk clean`                            | Removes project related images and kills all containers based on those images `./sdk clean-migration [migration-name]` | Create new dotnet entity framework migration.
+Does not require valid database configuration.
+`./sdk delete-migration`                 | Removes most recent entity framework migration.
+Requires valid database configuration.
+`./sdk dotnet-build`                     | Build the dotnet solution from the root of the project.
+`./sdk dotnet-restore`                   | Restore the dotnet solution from the root of the project `./sdk info`                             | Shows build details (ie. user, versions) `./sdk open`                             | Open the application root path in your system default web browser